|

 The lungs job is to exchange (extract) oxygen from air drawn into the microscopic air sacs (alveoli) for carbon dioxide, a waste product of metabolism.
 Normally a half liter of air is drawn into the lungs with each breath (which for the average cyclist is about 3.4 to 4 liters per minute - respiratory rate x air exchanged per breath).
 A competitive cyclist can exchange an additional 2 liters (6 liters per minute) while the legend Miguel Indurain was reported to have a respiratory capacity of 8 liters per minute.
 Although our respiratory capacity is relatively fixed (as a result of inherited factors such as body habitus and the size of our thoracic cavity), you can, with practice, increase your lung capacity to some degree.

-OXYGEN CONSUMPTION (VO2) VO2 is the amount (expressed as a volume or V) of oxygen used by the muscles during a specified interval (usually 1 minute) for cell metabolism and energy production.
-Maximum oxygen consumption (VO2max) is the maximum volume of oxygen that can be used per minute, representing any individual's upper limit of aerobic (or oxygen dependent) metabolism.
-It can be expressed as an absolute amount (again as a volume per minute) or as a % of each individual's personal maximum (%VO2max).
+VO2 is a measure of the amount (expressed as a volume or V) of oxygen being used by the muscles during a specified interval of time (usually 1 minute) for cell metabolism and energy production.
+Maximum oxygen consumption (VO2max) is the maximum volume of oxygen that can be used per minute and represents an individual's upper limit of aerobic (or oxygen dependent) metabolism.
+It can be expressed as either an absolute amount (again as a volume per minute) or as a % of each individual's personal maximum (%VO2max).

 The arterio-venous (A-V) O2 difference results from oxygen being delivered and extracted form the blood being delivered to an organ (usually muscle), the arterial concentration, and the blood leaving, the venous concentration.
 Oxygen extraction) and thus the A-V O2 difference, increases with exertion (almost doubling at maximal exercise versus at rest) as well as with training (increasing for any set level of exertion).

-At levels of exertion greater than the VO2 max., the energy needs of the cells outstrip the ability of the cardiovascular system to deliver the oxygen required for aerobic metabolism, and oxygen independent or anaerobic energy production begins.
+At levels of exertion greater than the VO2 max., the energy needs of the cells outstrip the ability of the cardiovascular system to deliver the oxygen requiredfor aerobic metabolism, and oxygen independent or anaerobic energy production begins.
 Anaerobic metabolism is not only less efficient (less ATP is formed per gram of muscle glycogen metabolized) resulting in more rapid depletion of muscle glycogen stores, but also results in a build up of lactic acid and other metabolites which impair muscle cell performance (even when adequate glycogen stores remain).
 The build up of excess lactic acid will be ultimately be eliminated when exercise levels decrease to an aerobic level and adequate oxygen is again available to the muscle cell.
-The build up of lactic acid (and amount of oxygen which will ultimately be needed to eliminate it) during anaerobic metabolism is responsible for oxygen debt (the period of time required to remove the excess lactic acid) and recovery phase that follows anaerobic exercise.
+The build up of these metabolites (and amount of oxygen which will ultimately be needed to eliminate it) during anaerobic metabolism is responsible for oxygen debt (the period of time required to remove them) and recovery phase that follows anaerobic exercise.
+The lactic acid produced in the cellduring energy production appears to be serve a protective function to prevent the development of excessive acidity, while other acidic compounds are actually responsible for the discomfort and the impairment of muscle cell function.

 The following all indicate that an individual's VO2max has been reached: